fncokg/pandoc-tex-numbering/README.md

 # Development

+## Custom Non-Arabic Numbers Support

-If you want to modify the filter, you can modify the `pandoc-tex-numbering.py` directly.
-The filter is written in Python and based on `panflute`.
+Currently, the filter supports only Chinese non-arabic numbers.
+If you want to support other languages, you can modify the `lang_num.py` file.
+For example, if you want to support the non-arabic numbers in the language `foo`, you can:

-## Modify Configuration

-Some configurations have not coded as metadata yet, but you can easily edit them in the python code.
-For example, you can add new environment names to `doc.pandoc_tex_numbering:"multiline_envs"` to support more multiline environments.
+1. Define a new function `arabic2foo(num:int)->str` that converts the arabic number to the corresponding non-arabic number.
+2. Add the function to the `language_functions` dictionary with the corresponding language name as the key, for example `{"foo":arabic2foo}`.

+Then you can set the metadata `section-format-1="Chapter {h1_foo}."` to enable the non-arabic numbers in the filter.

 ## Extend the Filter